 Why It Doesn’t Hold Up

-The problem with the analogy criterion merely is that it is easy for any researcher to find an analogy to build a stronger case for a causal relationship.
+The problem with the analogy viewpoint is that it is easy for any researcher to find an analogy to build a stronger case for a causal relationship.
 The presence of such analogies may be evidence of an actual signal or imagination, while the absence of such analogies may be a result of a lack of vision or experience.

 “Here then are nine different viewpoints from all of which we should study association before we cry causation.
 What I do not believe – and this has been suggested – that we can usefully lay down some hard-and-fast rules of evidence that must be obeyed before we can accept cause and effect.